-Leeward Community College offers two observatories for instructional and community use.
-Students at the observatory can view objects directly through the telescope with eyepieces or attach 35 mm cameras to the telescopes to obtain photographic images, or electronically acquire images using the computer-operated CCD imaging systems which enable the image to be stored for later study using computers.
-The observatory will be open one evening per month from September-May for public viewing.
-For more information contact: Kakkala Mohanan at 455-0445 or e-mail: observatory@lcc.hawaii.edu
+Leeward Community College has an Astronomical Observatory equipped with a 20-inch research grade telescope and several small telescopes; and offers observing/learning opportunities for the LCC students, K-12 school students, and the community.
+Visitors can view celestial objects directly through the telescope or electronically acquire images using computer-operated CCD imaging systems.
+Appointments are required for visiting the observatory.
+For more information contact: Kakkala Mohanan at 455-0442 or e-mail: observatory@lcc.hawaii.edu